Acellera/htmd/doc/source/explanation/system-building.md

 Ionisation runs as the builder's `ionize=True` default in all three backends. **Solvation** is only built-in for {py:func}`htmd.builder.openmm.build` (default `solvate=True`); for {py:func}`htmd.builder.amber.build` and {py:func}`htmd.builder.charmm.build` you call {py:func}`~htmd.builder.solvate.solvate` explicitly before the build.

-The four [system-building tutorials](../tutorials/system-prep/index.md) walk this pipeline for protein-only, protein-ligand, protein-protein, and protein-in-membrane systems.
+The eight [system-building tutorials](../tutorials/system-prep/index.md) walk this pipeline for protein-only, protein-ligand (AMBER and OpenFF), stapled, cyclic, and bicyclic peptides, protein-in-membrane, and protein-RNA systems.
 The same pipeline handles every case below.

 ## Beyond canonical proteins